puppetlabs/puppetlabs-ntp/CONTRIBUTING.md

 - Make sure you have a [GitHub account](https://github.com/join)

-- [Create a ticket](https://tickets.puppet.com/secure/CreateIssue!default.jspa), or [watch the ticket](https://tickets.puppet.com/browse/) you are patching for.

 ### Push and PR

 - Push your changes to your fork

 - [Open a Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) against the repository in the puppetlabs organization

-### Adding a label

-- We encourage contributors to add a label to your PR, this will help with categorising your changes when making a release.
-The label can be *maintaince, bugfix, feature, backwards incompatible.*

 ## More about commits